Textualize/textual-plotext/README.md

 # textual-plotext

-*NOTE: This repository is still a work-in-progress; right not PyPi-install will not work*
+*NOTE: This repository is still a work-in-progress; right now PyPi-install will not work*

 ![//](./textual-plotext-example.png)